aparna014/personal/_pages/cv.md

 Education
 ======
 * B.S. in Biotechnology, University of Mumbai, 2008
-* M.S. in M.S., Chemistry and Biochemistry (specialization in Analytical Chemistry) California State University of Long Beach, 2013
+* M.S. in Chemistry and Biochemistry (specialization in Analytical Chemistry) California State University of Long Beach, 2013
 * Ph.D in Medicinal Chemistry & Molecular Pharmacology (specialization in Molecular Signaling and Oncology) Purdue University,2018

 Work experience
 ======